Coming soon: why consider VCTs this tax year?

 How have VCTs performed?

 Our research shows VCTs as an asset class have performed impressively in recent years, with some in fact outperforming more mainstream investments.
-Overall, the VCT asset class (which we have measured as the average of the top 20 largest VCTs) has doubled investors’ money on a net asset value total return basis over the last 10 years.
+Overall, the VCT asset class (which we have measured as the average of the top 20 largest VCTs) has doubled investors’ money on a net asset value total return basis over the last 10 years (June 2022).
 Past performance is not a guide to the future.

-Current VCT offers
+Upcoming VCT offers

-Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
-You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
-This review is a marketing communication.
-It is not advice or a personal or research recommendation to buy the investment mentioned.
+Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
+You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
+The information on this webpage is a marketing communication.
+It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.

-See current VCT offers
+See current and upcoming VCT offers